Simounet/LeedVibes/README.md

 ## Requirements

-You need to have a working copy of Leed.
+You need to have a working copy of [Leed v1.8 or higher](https://github.com/ldleman/Leed).
 If not look at the [Leed's install instructions](https://github.com/ldleman/Leed#installation-1).

 ## Install